hemiipatu/PiHoleBlocklists/README.md

 &nbsp;

-# No more ads, tracking and other virtual garbage
+## What is PiHoleBlocklists
-The PiHoleBlocklists project is a collection of adblock based filter lists for blocking ads, malware, phising and other online garbage.
+The PiHoleBlocklists project is a collection of adblock based filter lists for [PiHole](https://pi-hole.net/) which aim at blocking ads, malware, phising and other online garbage.

 ## General blocklist policies
  - Should not break useful websites or apps.